lucky-wolf/DW2-XL/README.md

   - This seriously improves the look and flow of battles as well!
 They look amazing now!

 ## Latest Changes

+### v1.18.12
+- Scaled research resource costs according to scarcity of resource
+  - e.g. less hex needed, which is especially useful for very high end research projects

 ### v1.18.11
 - Reduced research cost of Super tech by about 25% (~t8.5)